Liam Dann: Why old men are triggered by Greta Thunberg

 When previous generations marched for civil rights or against apartheid, which side were you on?

 It doesn't matter if you are 45, 65 or 85 - you have the power to remember what it meant to be young and see only the big picture.
-And doing that might help keep you young.
+Doing that might help keep you young.

 After all these years they are as relevant now as they ever were.